ispeters/async_scope/asyncscope.md

 `let_async_scope` will manage the scope for you, ensuring that the managed scope is always joined before `let_async_scope` completes.
-The algorithm frees the user from having to manage the coupling between the lifetimes of the managed scope and the resource(s) it protects with the limitation that the nested work must be fully structured.
+The algorithm frees the user from having to manage the coupling between the lifetimes of the managed scope and the resource(s) it protects with the limitation that the associated work must be fully structured.
 This behavior is a feature, since the scope being managed by `let_async_scope` is intended to live only until the sender completes.
 This also means that `let_async_scope` will be exception safe by default.

 Design considerations
 =====================